stetson06/tester-repository1/2022-01-20-customer-segmentation.md

 | 7 | 0.000 | 0.517 | 0.000 | 0.483  |

 <br>
-The data is at customer level, and we have a column for each of the highest level food product areas.
-Within each of those we have the *percentage* of sales that each customer allocated to that product area over the past six months.
+The data is at customer level and we have a column for each of the highest level food product areas.
+Within each of those, we have the *percentage* of sales that each customer allocated to that product area over the past six months.

 ___
 <br>